awslabs/aws-well-architected-labs/Security/Quest_Control_Programmatic_Access/README.md

 ***

-## Labs coming soon!
+## Labs coming soon

 ***

 ## License

 Licensed under the Apache 2.0 and MITnoAttr License.

 Copyright 2019 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.